Georgiacetus: Dispersal into North America

 Georgiacetus was held as the earliest North American whale until Geisler, Sanders & Luo 2005 published a paper on Carolinacetus, a slightly older, more primitive whale than Georgiacetus, based on a partial skull, mandible, several teeth, ribs and vertebra.
-An important find in itself, one of the interesting questions the authors asked was how did whales get to North America?
+An important find in itself, one of the interesting questions the authors asked was how whales got to North America.

 Whales emerged about 52 million years ago in the Tethys Ocean (between present-day India and Asia).
 It was a warm, fertile shallow sea very much like the one which covered southeastern United States 40 million years ago when whales (Georgiacetus & Carolinacetus) were already present in America.
-There are two schools of thought on how they got there: one involves a direct, deep water Atlantic crossing, the other involves a polar route northwards up the European coastline, across to Greenland, and southward along the North American coastline.
+There are two schools of thought on how they got there: one involves a direct, deep-water Atlantic crossing, the other involves a polar route northwards up the European coastline, across to Greenland, and southward along the North American coastline.
 This polar route would not have been a cold water trip as the climate was much warmer then and Greenland was very likely green.
-Both routes would require long deepwater crossings.
+Both routes would require long deep-water crossings.
 Also, as sea levels were much higher at that time, the journey would be longer than it is today.

-Whichever route taken, the fact that the journey occurred shows that by the time Carolinacetus and Georgiacetus lived, whales (which did not yet possess flukes) were already capable of extended deep water activity.
+Whichever route taken, the fact that the journey occurred shows that by the time Carolinacetus and Georgiacetus lived, whales (which did not yet possess flukes) were already capable of extended deep-water activity.